estruyf/blog-content/content/posts/2019-12-18-retrieving-the-image-its-focal-point-of-a-share-point-modern-page.md

 On SharePoint modern pages, you can set the focal point of the header image.
 Having this kind of control is excellent for creating compelling pages.

-{{< caption "/2019/12/focal-point-1.png" "Header image with focal point"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAAB7SURBVBXBPQ8BMQCA4beuzTWqEQy+IjFZifsVFqs/azMYuFEkbiIuqUFEJ/HRyj2P2O3z6L2nUhxyjBYIkRCkYTSecLm/KdwLeXOOsrzinw+2mzVNk9DrDzieziyWKyrDWkSmWqOUotXuMJ1lNOopn++PedbFWkslhMgf53Um7RDUHDwAAAAASUVORK5CYII=" "2050" >}}
+{{< caption-new "/uploads/2019/12/focal-point-1.png" "Header image with focal point"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAAB7SURBVBXBPQ8BMQCA4beuzTWqEQy+IjFZifsVFqs/azMYuFEkbiIuqUFEJ/HRyj2P2O3z6L2nUhxyjBYIkRCkYTSecLm/KdwLeXOOsrzinw+2mzVNk9DrDzieziyWKyrDWkSmWqOUotXuMJ1lNOopn++PedbFWkslhMgf53Um7RDUHDwAAAAASUVORK5CYII=" "2050" >}}

 What if you also want to make use of the same focal point in your roll-ups?
 Luckily this is also possible, and it depends a bit on how you retrieve the data.